8ft0/study-guide/docs/DevOps/scenarios/Implement a Zero-Downtime Deployment Strategy.md

-# Scenario 9: Implement a Zero-Downtime Deployment Strategy
+# Implement a Zero-Downtime Deployment Strategy

 **Task:** Design a zero-downtime deployment strategy for a web application hosted on a cloud platform.